“Deep in the sea are riches beyond compare.

 “…Yet inside the magnificent ocean are great currents in constant motion, taking those fish who learn to let go on an incredible journey… The knowledge and ocean wisdom that can be gained from these deeper strata are overlooked by the many.”

-What incentive or incentives does it take for someone standing on the beach, with their feet barely touching the water, to take the plunge into the sea?
+What does it take to persuade someone standing on the shore, their feet barely touching the water, to take the plunge into the sea?

 “The difference between all evolution up to date and the present need for evolution is that for the past ten thousand years or so we have been given the possibility of a conscious evolution.
 So essential is this more rarefied evolution that our future depends upon it.
 It can be called ‘learning how to swim’, in the words of our fable.”